BarryCarlyon/twitch_developerrig_manifester/README.md

 - A number of [sindresorhus](https://github.com/sindresorhus/) Electron Modules.
 - Uses [ClassicLevel](https://github.com/Level/classic-level) to interact with the Developer Rig database/LocalStorage.

-For a project to exist in the rig, two components need to exist.
+For a project to exist in the Rig, two components need to exist.

 - The manifest/project file which is a local copy of your selected Extension Settings/integration slots/testing baseURI/etc
-- An entry in the Extension Developer Rig database/LocalStorage, which holds your extension secret (which the rig doesn't need any more anyway really), and a file/location reference to the project file so it can add it to the Developer Rig UI
+- An entry in the Extension Developer Rig database/LocalStorage, which holds your extension secret (which the Rig doesn't need any more anyway really), and a file/location reference to the project file so it can add it to the Developer Rig UI

 Defined Extension views that you define are stored in the manifest/project file.